pandemicsyn/fgerrit/README.md

     Avaliable Commands:
         <nothing>                lists pending reviews
+        mark                     touches the file in .fgerrit-mark which is used by the above listing to only show newer changes
         <id>                     shows review information
+        <id> show                like git-show but for the patch set <id>,
+                                 note that this will change your FETCH_HEAD
-        <id> checkout            checks out the code for a review
+        <id> checkout [patch#]   checks out the code for a review; the optional
+                                 [patch#] lets you checkout a specific patchset note that this will change your FETCH_HEAD
+        <id> diffsince [patch#]  shows a diff of what you have checked out locally
+                                 vs. the code at <id>
+                                 [patch#] lets you diff a specific patchset note that this will change your FETCH_HEAD
         <id> post     [message]  posts a message to a review
         <id> -2       [message]  indicates a strong "do not merge" opinion
         <id> -1       [message]  indicates a normal "do not merge" opinion